umangrpethapuria/ProductSelectorService/API.md

-# Sky product selector service API
+# Product selector service API

 The service provides backend interface to allow selection of products based on customers location.